isambard-sc/brics_jupyterhub_envs/README.md

 The JupyterHub container should connect to a host running Slurm via SSH to run job management tasks.

 In the prod environment, containerised JupyterHub should run on BriCS infrastructure and interact with Slurm running on an external host over SSH.
-The dev environment should use a containerised Slurm instance to model the production environment .
+The dev environment should use a containerised Slurm instance to model the production environment.

 ### Design